Max ROI with GPS Tracking for Trucks

 Start with coverage, not cosmetics

-Use this checklist in demos and procurement calls:
+Use this practical checklist in demos and procurement calls:

-- Coverage reality: Make the vendor explain dead zones, delayed sync, and offline behavior.
+- Coverage reality: Explain dead zones, delayed sync, and offline behavior

 - Dispatch fit: Can the software support the way your team schedules, reroutes, and closes jobs?